 As a result of the war demand Sperry Gyroscope built a state of the art production facility in Lake Success, Long Island and in 1942 Boro Hall Lumber, at Sperry Gyroscope’s request, built a state of the art lumber yard just down the road in New Hyde Park, Long Island, in order to better supply what had by then become the company’s number one customer.
 Soon practically all of the Brooklyn based defense industry had moved to newer and larger facilities on Long Island and Boro Hall Lumber was in a key position to service them, just as they had done in Brooklyn.

-With their mill experience Jack and Greg joined their father in building a modern remanufacturing facility, in essence an urban lumber mill, in Maspeth, New York.
-When once there were a number of lumber remanufacturing plants in the New York metropolitan area, by 1985 there were none and the three Sussek’s had a hunch that here was a hidden demand for remanufactured wood.
-By the mid 1990’s that need was fully realized and Boro Lumber Company sold off its ‘retail’ business along with the yards in Long Island to fully realize the potential and growth of the ‘sawmill.’
+With their mill experience, Jack and Greg joined their father in building a modern remanufacturing facility, in essence, an urban lumber mill, in Maspeth, New York.
+When once there were a number of lumber remanufacturing plants in the New York metropolitan area, by 1985 there were none and the three Sussek’s had a hunch that there was a hidden demand for remanufactured wood.
+By the mid-1990s that need was fully realized and Boro Lumber Company sold off its ‘retail’ business along with the yards in Long Island to fully realize the potential and growth of the ‘sawmill.’

 By the late 1990’s again a name change; to BORO SAWMILL & TIMBER COMPANY and in 2012 a move from New York City to Wayne, New Jersey where we have consolidated our former three locations into one giant location with room to grow.
 Today we remanufacture, grade, and package specialty and custom lumber and timber products servicing retail lumber yards, government contractors, and state and federal agencies from Maine to North Carolina in both common, industrial, and clear grades.
 Specializing in Douglas Fir and Western Red Cedar as well as Alaskan Yellow Cedar, Atlantic White Cedar, Southern Yellow Pine, Red and White Oak, and assorted tropical and domestic hardwoods.
 Boro Sawmill & Timber Company is well established in the Northeastern market and in the early 21st century is developing, marketing, and selling new products such as engineered wood and ‘green’ products that meet FSC and LEED requirements.
 The first 90 years were only the beginning and Boro Sawmill & Timber Company looks forward to the next 90.